happysantoo/vortex/README.md

 **How it works:**
 - When the limit is reached, new batches are rejected immediately
-- Rejected batches notify their futures/callbacks with `RejectedExecutionException`
+- Rejected batches notify their futures/callbacks with `BackpressureException`
 - Semaphore is released when batch completes, allowing new batches to dispatch
 - Metrics: `vortex.dispatch.rejected` counter and `vortex.dispatch.active.batches` gauge